• Home

 • Blood pressure check

-Once you have started medication, monthly titration appointments and blood pressure submissions will be required to monitor and optimise treatment until it is stable.
-Medication management appointments are approximately £95 per month.
+Once you have started medication, monthly titration appointments and blood pressure submissions may be required to monitor and optimise treatment until it is stable.

-• Streamlined medical asssessment and prescription services with our clinical GMC-registered partner
+• Streamlined medical assessment and prescription services through a shared pathway.

 • Signposting/referral